doitintl/CloudBlaster/README.md

         * Implement a subclass of `Abstract Deleter`.

 # Future features
-    * Parallelize some fo the deletion for speed
 * More asset types
 * Track dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.
+* More user verification: "Are you sure.
+Still, we have to trust the user.
+A sloppy user will bypass such checks, and a careful user already has the opportunity to edit the `assets-to-delete.txt`.
 # Other projects and approaches
 - [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.
 - [Travis CI GCloud Cleanup](https://github.com/travis-ci/gcloud-cleanup) and [Bazooka](https://github.com/enxebre/bazooka) also delete GCE assets.